Just gonna leave this right here.

 0 Comments

+I've been reading Kaur's new book, See No Stranger: A Memoir and Manifesto of Revolutionary Love, and this has been reverberating in my head.
+It gives me hope.
 For months, I have been in a weekly sound healing class with one of my teachers, Jolene Star, and it has been magic.
 This month we're working with the energy of the solar plexus and I reflected on the question Who Am I:

 I am light.
 No matter what else is going on, I am light and can easily tap back into my inner pillar, column, tower of light – connection to the Divine and pure unconditional love.
 I am THAT.
 I am a model of possibility for that as well – being light in any circumstances.
 Being an alchemist and taking the experience of life and sharing it through writing and music.
 I am the nature of unconditional love and continue to discover more.
 Just as the mountain has the nature of the mountain, etc. The oak has the nature of the oak.
 But each unique to itself.
 Through my writing I am already healing generations forward and back.
 Through the writing itself.
 I don’t need to fret or hurry or worry because it is happening.
 Because I have always SEEN and have learned to communicate what I see through the written word, it is, in and of itself, MAGIC.
 Healing.
 Revealing.
 I shine the light that I am on what I see and through this mind, heart and hands, I heal with it.
 Myself and others.
 The very act of my living is alchemy.
 Through my senses and through my spiritual and physical system.
 I am here to create but I also must remember, I experience, and so I am here to experience.
 What if, instead of looking at your high emotions at times as a problem, a bump, a glitch, you realize that feeling is one of your superpowers?
 When you wretch with tears of compassion you are helping process our collective grief.
 You’ve chosen to lift up a corner of our collective grief and you are composting it.
 You are processing it.
 Generations forward and back.
 Because we are all family.
 So stop worrying that you’re not contributing enough – you are metabolizing collective grief.
 Now just make sure to do your job to let it through and out.
 Clearly I’m also a channel because that last paragraph was all in second person.
 But I knew that already too!
 Haha.
 Thank you, my guides, spirit out for my highest good, loved ones who have passed, star tribes, earth mother.
 I am multifaceted like the crystalline being I am.
 I am a light being, a star being, an earth being, a sun being, a moon being, a muse being, a word being, a music being.
 Human, spirit, heart.
 By my very being I lift all beings.
 I breathe.
 I recalibrate.
 I shine.
 I love.
 Who are you?
 I bet if you stop and think about it you'll find there are many places where you can give your human self a break and celebrate your spirit self for all the work they're doing.
 What do you think?
 Trigger warning for this post.